poronita/Gesture-Recognition/README.md

 - Recurrent Neural Networks (RNN)
 - 3D Convolutional Neural Networks (Conv3D)

+### Convolutions + RNN
+The Convolutions + RNN architecture involves passing video frames through a Convolutional Neural Network (CNN) to extract features, followed by feeding the sequence of feature vectors into a Recurrent Neural Network (RNN) for temporal analysis.
+This architecture is effective for processing sequential data like videos.

+### 3D Convolutional Network (Conv3D)
+A 3D Convolutional Network (Conv3D) extends 2D convolutions to process 3D data, such as video sequences.
+It operates by convolving filters in three dimensions (x, y, and z), making it suitable for capturing spatiotemporal features in videos.

+### Generators
+Generators are essential for creating data pipelines in deep learning projects.
+They allow for the efficient feeding of data to models in batches.
+In this project, custom generators are used to preprocess batches of videos, including steps like cropping, resizing, and normalization, before feeding them into the model during training.

 ## Acknowledgment
 I acknowledge the contribution of Professor Raghavan and Snehansu, a research engineer at American Express, for introducing the problem statement and providing valuable guidance throughout the project.
 I also extend my gratitude to Upgrade Academy for their support and resources.